All Episodes

 Well, first off, I'm not sure that's a correct characterization.

-Comes right out of the opinion.
+It comes right out of the opinion.

-You should read what I of his testimony, but what I would say is the FBI is not in the business of moderating content or causing any social media company to suppress or censor that is not what the court has found.
+But what I would say is the FBI is not in the business of moderating content or causing any social media company to suppress or censor.

 And in that case, he was referring to the July 4th ruling that came out of the Missouri case.

-I think he was sending a message that the government has no business, meaning the FBI has no business at all whatsoever in moderating content and censoring pertinent information that the American people need in the lead up to an election.
+I think he was sending a message that the government has no business, meaning the FBI has no business at all whatsoever, in moderating content and censoring pertinent information that the American people need in the lead up to an election.

-That's why we need Ramp Paul's freedom of speech act passed so that they will stop this court ruling is having a huge impact because now the Biden administration has had to stop their planned meetings that have been ongoing with big tech companies.
+This court ruling is having a huge impact because now the Biden administration has had to stop their planned meetings that have been ongoing with big tech companies.

-Anyway, joining us now, John Solomon, editor in chief, investigative reporter, just the news.com.
+Anyway, joining us now, John Solomon, editor-in-chief, investigative reporter, justthenews.com.

 He broke news today.